Navi Mumbai: CIDCO completes transfer of 908 hectares of mangrove land to forest department

-The City and Industrial Development Corporation (CIDCO) completed the process of transfer of a total of about 908 hectares of Mangrove land on May 24, 2022.
+The City and Industrial Development Corporation (CIDCO) completed the process of transfer of a total of about 908 hectares of land under Mangroves on May 24, 2022.

+Out of this, about 279 hectares of land are in the possession of CIDCO and has given no objection to the balance of 629 hectares in the CIDCO area under mangroves to the Forest Department, Government of Maharashtra.

-Aditya Thackeray, Minister of Environment of state-directed CIDCO to transfer mangrove land during a meeting held on May 18 to the forest department.
+Maharashtra minister Aaditya Thackeray directed CIDCO to transfer mangrove land to the forest department during a meeting held on May 18 .

 About 1,458 hectares of Mangroves Land in Thane taluka under CIDCO possession had already been transferred to the Forest Department in the past.